No city break is complete without a visit to the local flea markets of which Amsterdam has many.

 The largest flea market in Amsterdam is the Waterlooplein outdoor market with around 200 stalls with general bric-a-brac, CDs, DVDs, furniture and electric appliances, second-hand and some new clothing and shoes.

 The market also has a couple of food stalls selling cheese and nuts and a few takeaway stands one selling chips, another pancake rolls and another with Dutch snacks.

-There are also a number of shops surrounding the market place , an organic supermarket, 2 second hand clothes shops, The Coffee company , a pub , a newsagent a shop catering to cats and a bike rental shop.
+There are also some shops surrounding the market place, an organic supermarket, second-hand shops, The Coffee company, a pub, a newsagent a shop catering to cats and a bike rental shop.

 Location: Albert Cuypstraat/Ferdinand Bolstraat

 A 30 minute walk from Dam square , 6 stops on tram 16 or 24 or rent a bike and cycle it in 10 minutes

 Open: Monday - Saturday 9.00 am - 5.00 pm (Closed Sunday)

 This huge street market with shops on both sides behind the stalls has a bit of anything and everything , so though it is principally a market catering to the local fruit and veg, meat and cheese demands, it also has lots to interest and delight the tourist.